 The demise of jazz as a form of popular music can be laid at the foot of bebop.

 Bebop (or bop for short) was the next form of jazz to evolve after swing.
-To effectively analyze this style of jazz, it is helpful to know the genre’s timeline:
+Let’s review the jazz timeline so we know where bop fits in:

 - New Orleans Style 1915-1935